 Michael Schumacher and Lewis Hamilton share the record for the most wins here, having taken six victories each.

-There are three previous winners of the Spanish Grand Prix on the 2024 grid.
-Lewis Hamilton has the most wins of the current field here, having won six times, while Max Verstappen has three victories and Fernando Alonso has two.
+There are three previous winners of the Spanish Grand Prix on the current grid.
+Lewis Hamilton has the most wins of the current field here, having won six times, while Max Verstappen has four victories and Fernando Alonso has two.

 The longest streak of different winners at Circuit de Barcelona-Catalunya came between 2006 and 2016, when there were no repeat winners for 11 years.